nkasozi/Postmark.WebAPI/ReadMe.md

 and put the logic in the RunRuleCheck Method.
 Remember to cater for both types of requests that can be sent.
-Also...remember that the SingleEmailRequest expects a SingleEmailResult while the BulkEmailRequest expects the BulkEmailResult. e.g
+Also...remember that the SingleEmailRequest expects a SingleEmailResult while the BulkEmailRequest expects the BulkEmailResult.

+The BussinessLogic Engine will automatically send emails for which you return a SingleEmailResult.ErrorCode of SUCCESS, other wise it will fail them.
+BulkEmailResult is just a collection of SingleEmailResults e.g

 ```